ait-energy/IESopt.jl/README.md

 **IESopt** (_Integrated Energy System Optimization_) is a modeling and optimization framework for integrated energy systems.

+> Note: We are currently moving from our internal version control to GitHub.
+Missing contents will be added during the
+> upcoming days ...

 ## Table of Contents

 - [Background](#background)